 Is it good to have Duvet Days?

-Duvet days are a kind, proactive way of helping people cope with the pressures of the modern workplace.
+Duvet days are a kind, proactive way of helping people cope with the stress and pressures of the modern workplace.
+The kind of thing a responsible employer thinks about.
 Allowing them builds trust in the eyes of employees - especially as they themselves are trusted to not take the mick by abusing a generous absence policy.

-Consider the alternative - anyone wanting to take a duvet day isn’t likely to be much use in the office anyway.
-If they’re really run down and low on energy, a good portion of their time will be unproductive - meaning the business doesn’t benefit from them being there, and they don’t get to rest & recharge.
+Consider the alternative - anyone wanting to take a duvet day isn’t likely to be much use in the workplace anyway.
+If they’re suffering from stress, really run down and low on energy, a good portion of their time will be unproductive - meaning your business doesn’t benefit from them being there, and they don’t get to rest & recharge.
 Nobody wins.

 Duvet days go hand-in-hand with a positive company culture, where everyone takes the right amount of leave to stay healthy and productive.
 People should feel they’re allowed to stay home when necessary, so they don’t spread minor illnesses around the office.
 And preventative care is important too; encouraging staff to take their full holiday allowance through the year will mean they’re well-rested and happy.

-Allowing a couple of duvet days per year could be a really positive step for you, helping to prevent more serious sickness by giving a break when it’s really needed - something you can’t always plan for.
+Allowing a couple of duvet days per year could be a really positive step for you and your employees.
+One of those benefits that help prevent stress stress, mental health or more serious workplace sickness by giving a break when it’s really needed - something you can’t always plan for.